gesinger/environment/README.md

 # environment

-My development environment, set up using Vagrant
+My development environment

-# Requirements

-- Vagrant

 # Usage

+## Vagrant

 To replicate my environment, clone this repo into the directory where you keep your repos (as it will sync the parent directory to /repos on the VM) and bring